2025 EARLY BIRD SALE NOW ON!

 3.5hrs · 12km

-Get ready for another adventure-packed day, paddling and pedalling through Borneo's incredible landscape.
+Get ready for another adventure-packed day, paddling through Borneo's incredible landscape.
 Float down an untouched stretch of the Sarawak River, kayaking through the rainforest in the shade of overhanging canopies and the sound of chirping insects and birds.
-Reach a secluded basecamp for a delicious lunch, then hop on the saddle and cycle through lush greenery and spectacular limestone karst landscape to historic Siniawan, a former gold mining town that has retained its traditional wooden buildings for well over a century.
-Savour some local specialities and taste some local craft beer in the village's old streets before calling it a night.
-Tonight you'll sleep in a tranquil Buddhist village nearby.
+Reach a secluded basecamp for a delicious lunch.
+In the afternoon, transfer via a mesmerising limestone karst landscape en route to Siniawan, a historic former gold-mining town.
+Wander the atmospheric streets lined with traditional wooden buildings that have stood for over a century.
+Indulge in local specialties and sample some craft beer while soaking in the charm of this storied village.
+As the day draws to a close, retreat to a serene Buddhist village nearby, where you’ll spend the night surrounded by peace and tranquility—a perfect end to a day of exploration.

 Day 6